 And there's no better compliment to an afternoon, a weekend, or an entire season by the seashore than delicious, indulgent, CHOCOLATE!
-Here's where you go to satisfy your sweet tooth in Daytona Beach.
+Here's where you go to satisfy your sweet tooth and find the best desserts in Daytona Beach.

 The Seaside Staple

 I love vintage inspired candy shops, especially in seaside towns where the traditions of taffy making and homemade sweets can date back for decades.
-Zeno's, a post-war sweet shop, has one of my personal favourites, 'seafoam' (it's kind of like a hardened foam sponge toffee), as well as tons of classic fudge.
+Zeno's Boardwalk Sweet Shop, a post-war sweet shop, has one of my personal favourites, 'seafoam' (it's kind of like a hardened foam sponge toffee), as well as tons of classic fudge.
 Chocolate lovers will enjoy the traditional flavors, like rocky road, as well as combos like chocolate turtle pecan fudge.

 Sweet & Cheap

 Bethune's Grill is famous for just about everything BUT chocolate.
 This is THE place to go for chicken wings, fried pork chops, french fries, and potato salad.
 But their desserts ring in at just $2.50-$3.00, including phenomenal banana pudding and chocolate turtle cheesecake.
 You can't go wrong for the price.
 This is one of the most fun places to eat in Daytona Beach.